rpuneet/The-Ride/README.md

 (Instead of py use the command for running python files.) train_number - This is a five digit train number.
     If train number is not provided it will ask for it during runtime.
-Start day - It is the day when train starts from source station.(Ex - Today , Yesterday , etc.)
+Start day - It is the day when train starts from source station.(Ex - today , yesterday , etc.)
     If start day is not provided, start day will be considered today

 2. Open the Train_Schedule.py file by double clicking and enter the train number.